 An opportunity to develop

 Emmaus has given me a chance to take time, fix situations that happened to me during my life and look to the future.
-Through the week, I work in the Emmaus shops in Hull – the warehouse, Superstore, Whitefriargate Emporium and Newlands shop.
-I really like working on the tillsand serving customers; it has given me skills that I never had before.
+Through the week, I’ve done pretty much everything at Emmaus – I’ve helped in the enterprise, the house, shop keeping and warehouse.
+It has given me skills that I never had before.
 This has built my confidence and made a massive difference.

 Make someone’s day